dvaumoron/casiusbot/README.md

 - post reminder messages for scheduled events

 Optionally (when corresponding configuration is present) :
-- remove a member reaction on a given message (supposed to be the only message pinned in the specified channel) on member remove
+- remove a member reaction on a given message (supposed to be the only message pinned in the specified channel) on guild member remove (in order to clean role counter when using [reaction roles](https://docs.carl.gg/#/roles?id=reaction-roles))